KILTprotocol/docs/sdk/02_tutorial/06_holder/01_did.md

 ## Create a DID

-As an <span className="label-role holder">Holder</span> needs to interact with the chain, you must create a DID.
+A <span className="label-role holder">Holder</span> needs a DID to attach their credentials to and identify the subject of any claims.

 ### Write DID to chain